 7. Eucalyptus:

-The leaves of this evergreen kind of tree are of 6-12 inches long and 1-2 inches broad when they are adult.
+The leaves of this evergreen kind of tree are 6-12 inches long and 1-2 inches broad when they are adult.
 Height is nearly about 300 feet or more.
 Prominent bark appears as it ages.
 Fruit comes in a capsule.
-One of the main use of this kind of tree is plywood for the manufacture of the paper and its poles are also used for the construction of houses.
-It also lowers the sugar level in blood and purifies it.
+One of the main uses of this kind of tree is plywood for the manufacture of paper and its poles are also used for the construction of houses.
+It also lowers the sugar level in the blood and purifies it.
 It acts as an antiseptic and also provides a remedy for asthma patients.

 8. Mahagony: